ComplianceAsCode/content/docs/manual/developer/01_introduction.md

 #### Product Independent Profiles (PIPs)

 - Keeping track of the decomposition: Metadata in control files.
-Any profile definitions that live as separate profile files are simply a product’s content.
+Any profile definitions that live as separate profile files are simply a product's content.
 - Area of effect: Just control files
 - Guidelines: Individual actors don't break profiles for others.
   The control file format should help with productive collaboration.